MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/opening-and-assessing-issues.md

 In some cases, an issue may not be a valid discussion topic, bug, or feature request.
 In such cases, add the "Status: Invalid" label, add a comment politely explaining your reasoning, and close the issue as not planned.

+### Project appeals

+Project appeals are discussed in section 2.2 of the [GOVERNANCE.md](../GOVERNANCE.md) file.
+These issues can only be triaged by the Project Maintainers, and should be labeled with "Type: Appeal".

 ## Continue assessment

 After verifying that basic information is present, start parsing the content.
 Verify that the issue includes a clear description of the problem.
 If it does not, politely ask the author to provide additional feedback and add the "Needs: Author Feedback" label.